JMadiedo/RecycleNet/README.md

 <!-- Project name is a `<utility/tool/feature>` that allows `<insert_target_audience>` to do `<action/task_it_does>`. -->

-Additional line of information text about what the project does.
-Your introduction should be around 2 or 3 sentences.
-Don't go overboard, people won't read it.
+Simple 11 layer CNN to classify images of recyclables into 4 classes: glass, plastic, carboard, or metal.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-* You have installed the latest version of `<Python 3.7>`
+* You have installed the latest version of [Python 3.7] (https://www.python.org/)
-* You have the following libaries installed `<Numpy, Pandas, SciKit, Pytorch, Skimage, OS>`.
+* You have the following libaries installed: Numpy, Pandas, SciKit, Pytorch, Skimage, os.

-## Using <project_name>
+## Using RecycleNet

-To use <project_name>, follow these steps:
+To use RecycleNet, follow these steps:

 ```
 1. Modify parameters in parameters.py if desired